montagejs/todo-mvc/README.md

 1. Clone the todo-mvc [GitHub repo](https://github.com/montagejs/todo-mvc) in your desktop.
 2. Use your command line tool to cd to the cloned todo-mvc directory.
 3. Run `npm install .`.
-(This installs the MontageJS so you can run the app)
+(This installs MontageJS so you can run the app.)
 4. Spin up an HTTP server and visit http://localhost/.../myexample/.